ThreeCatsLoveFish/Duality/README.md

 Our story is a love story between two people, and our storyline follows the passage of time.
 Two strangers met.
 They got to know each other and became friends.
 With their relationship closer and closer, they finally fall in love with each other.
 However, something happened which made their relationship lost of control.
 Their love was destroyed, and they became strangers again.
-After a long time, the wound in their relationship was gradually healing.
+After a long time,the wound in their relationship was gradually healing.
 They started to renew their love and eventually became couples.
-In the end, they died together, which gave an end to the romantic love story.
+In the end, death came, which gave an end to the romantic love story.

 Our storyline is divided into several plots, each is shown in one game level.

 ### Level 1 Strangers

 In this level, the player can find that the background is black and there are two shiny white balls, which present two people who haven’t met each other.
 One ball is moving and can be controlled by the player using the paddle, and the other ball is still behind the bricks.
 The goal for the player is to use the paddle to help one ball bump into the other one after hitting some bricks.
 When the two balls meet each other, there will be a small animation and one of the balls turns yellow, while the other turns green.

 ### Level 2 Friends